-There are 2 mistakes sponsors make when they sign up to do a fundraiser with us.
-One, they don’t offer any prize program to their students.
+There are two mistakes sponsors make when they sign up for a fundraiser with us.
+One, they don't offer any prize program to their students.
 And two, if they do, there are no extra incentives.
 Why is that?
-Perhaps they’re confident they won’t need them.
-They may feel students have bought into the cause and don’t need them.
+Perhaps they're confident they won't need them.
+They may feel students have bought into the cause and don't need them.
 Their group has enough internal motivation and drive to make sales.

 For example, cheerleaders need uniforms.
 And they're not cheap.
 If mom can't simply write a check, guess what?
 Both will probably be choosing the school fundraiser.

-A football coach hands out 5 discount cards to each player on Monday.
+A football coach hands out five discount cards to each player on Monday.
 He then expects them to be sold by Friday.
 What player will elect not to participate?

 These are examples where students are intrinsically motivated.
 But a lot of assumptions are made.
 The problem is not everyone is equally inspired to get out and make sales.
 Some may need some external encouragement.

 If you offered an incentive, would you have anything to lose?
 Here are some things worth considering:

 - Company-offered incentives are free, so your profit percentage is not affected.

 - Students see that you're offering them something and may respond accordingly.

 - Incentives offer some excitement and can even make selling fun.